 Students who come to the UK from overseas usually have a very good level of English; however, the real fun starts when you need to get used to the accents and specific British humour.
 It discourages students to speak up and participate in conversations, which again can knock down their confidence.

 Solution: Oh my, where do I start.
 There are many solutions to this problem, so don’t worry if your English is far from native – eventually, you’ll get to your desired level.
 First of all, take language classes.
 As simple as it sounds, language classes can be fun, entertaining and informative, above all.
 Not only you’ll get to practice English words but also find new friends with whom you can learn together.
 For all introverted students – check what’s available online and watch more English movies and shows with subtitles.
 Also, challenge yourself and attempt to read one of the British classical books – highlight any unknown words and check their meaning later online.
 Finally, there are many apps that can help overcome that language barrier, too like Duolingo app.

 3. Struggles to fit in

 During your first weeks in the UK, you may find it hard to adjust to the culture, behaviour and social life.
 Even if you come from a European city, you will still experience a slight “culture shock”.
 What international students tend to do is to group with others from the same country to avoid integration problems (which does not help at all).

-Solution: My first advice is to seek for help at your uni.
-It was mentioned before but, seriously, universities are here to help and they have a separate counselling departments with intention to help solve your life problems.
+Solution: My first advice is to seek help at your uni.
+It was mentioned before but, seriously, universities are here to help and they have separate counselling departments with the intention to help solve your life problems.
 If counselling is not an option for you, join a society at your university.
 It can be anything from sports to debating society to Harry Potter Society (which is quite popular in the UK).

 We know for a fact that studying in the UK is expensive.
 If this is the first time you are leaving your family home and starting an independent life, be prepared to face the challenges and get serious about your finances.